 Though the proportion of gin is high in Uyeda's iteration, his technique skillfully blends the flavors of the cocktail in such a way that it tastes as lovely and ethereal as it looks.
 In a pinch, you can use any triple sec, but there is no substitute for Cointreau's flavor and I highly recommend using the real thing.
 For the gin, use a London Dry style like Martin Miller's or Beefeater; stay away from Tanqueray, which has a more pronounced juniper profile that won't play as well here.

-- 4 parts dry gin such as Martin Miller's or Beefeater (2 ounces)
+- 2 ounces dry gin, such as Martin Miller's or Beefeater

 Add the gin, Cointreau and lemon juice to a shaker filled with ice.

 Shake well and strain into a cocktail glass.
 Serve.